john-amedzo/john-amedzo/README.md

 <p align="left"> <a href="https://twitter.com/@amedzojohn94" target="blank"><img src="https://img.shields.io/twitter/follow/amedzojohn94?logo=twitter&style=for-the-badge" alt="@amedzojohn94" /></a> </p>

-- 🔭 I’m currently working on [Eudio - a native app that assists people of low visual prowess.](https://github.com/john-amedzo/Eudio)
+- 🔭 At the moment, I am working on [The Ghana Photonics and Optics Laboratory and the KNUST Photonics Student Chapter websites]

-- 🌱 I’m currently learning **Python, JavaScript, React and React-native.**
+- 🌱 Currently started dabbling into the **Drupal** platform for web development.

 - 👨‍💻 All of my projects are available at [https://github.com/john-amedzo](https://github.com/john-amedzo)

-- 💬 Ask me about **React, React-native, JavaScript, HTML, CSS.**
+- 💬 Ask me about ** JavaScript, HTML, CSS, Bootsrap, React, React-native, JQuery.**

 - 📫 How to reach me **amedzojohn94@gmail.com**

-- ⚡ Fun fact **I love reading, gaming and singing.**
+- ⚡ Fun fact **I love reading, gaming, and you guessed it! --coding :D.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">